Ah the wedding dress, the single garment tasked to make us look perfect and bestow on us all the confidence in the world!

 Shapewear uses technologically advanced fabrics to give you great hold and maximum comfort.
 Quality of the fabric determines how well, and how long, shapewear will work for you – and the best quality fabric can be pricey.

 It makes sense to pay for good quality.
 Higher-end models are made with more durable fabrics, better stretch, and more comfort.
-They won’t ride up your legs, shift along your body, or make you uncomfortably warm.
-They are lightweight and beautiful.
-It’s an investment that will recoup itself.
-Just like your jewelry, you will keep using it on special occasions (or even everyday wear!) long after the wedding.
+They won’t ride up your legs, shift along your body, or overheat you.
+Lightweight and beautiful, it’s an investment that will recoup itself.
+Just like your bridal jewelry, you will keep using it on special occasions (or even everyday wear!) long after the wedding.

-Luckily, you can narrow down your choices to one piece only, and splurge on that.
+Luckily, you can narrow down your choices to one piece only, and splurge on it.

-Choose the style carefully as well.
-You want to cover all the body parts that you want supported, but no more than that, because you don’t want too much compression all over you.
-You also want to choose something that works with your existing wardrobe so that you’re likely to use again.
+That one piece should disappear completely under the dress and cover all the body parts that you want supported.
+No more than that – even with the best shapewear, you don’t want too much compression all over you.
+At the same time, you also want to choose something that works with your existing wardrobe so that you’re likely to use again.

 - For back and posture support, consider a body briefer (something that looks like a one-piece swimsuit) or an upper arm shaper that stretches across the back.